pluralonline/plural-dotnet-sdk/README.md

 6. UDF Data
 7. Product Details

-The `create()` method returns a promise with the response or else throws an error if something went wrong.
+The `create()` method returns a promise with the response or else throws an error if something goes wrong.

 ```csharp
 // Create Order